soulweaver91/rikaichan-supplementary-dictionaries/README.md

 * Also have the RCX Merge addon from the above website installed
 * Have one or more Rikaichan dictionaries installed
 * Clone this repository somewhere.
-Make sure your Git configuration keeps the original line feeds or converts them to CR only!
+Make sure your Git configuration keeps the original line feeds or converts them to LF only!
 * Import the dictionary of your choice via `Tools > RCX Merge`
   * You will be asked, one at a time, whether you want to merge to each of the installed dictionaries until you answer 'yes' to one; in most cases, you'll